Introduction to Management Styles Leadership

 7. Management by Walking Around

-Management by walking around (MBWA) is one of the classic techniques used by managers.
-Here the manager encourages constant and frequent feedbacks from its employees.
-He tries to gather as much information about a situation or problem as possible and further uses this information to tackle the problem and to avoid any further crisis situations.
-This style is very efficient for the development of objectives, processes, and policies related to the organization as a whole.
-This management style is limited to taking feedback from the workforce; the decisions are dependent on the will of the manager.
+Management by Walking Around (MBWA) is a classic technique managers use.
+Here the manager encourages constant and frequent feedback from its employees.
+He tries to gather as much information about a situation or problem as possible and uses this information to tackle the problem and avoid any further crisis situations.
+This style is very efficient for developing objectives, processes, and policies related to the organization as a whole.
+This management style is limited to taking feedback from the workforce; the decisions depend on the manager’s will.
 Therefore it may lead to low motivation or initiatives from the workforce.
-This style can be much effective if the manager intervenes only in high-level decision-making and leave the smaller issues to be handled by his subordinates.
-This will not only improve the performance of the subordinates, but they will take initiative to handle problems on their own.
+This style can be much more effective if the manager intervenes only in high-level decision-making and leave the smaller issues to the subordinates.
+This will not only improve the performance of the subordinates, but they will take the initiative to handle problems on their own.

 8. Participative

 In these types of participative management styles, each worker or employee is assigned a particular type of work.
-The management style participative makes sure that each employee understands his role, works in the project very well.
-He makes them understand how each role played by each employee will bring efficiency and success in the project.
-Here the manager encourages constant questioning and feedbacks from his co-workers.
-Participative management styles are to make sure that each employee has understood his work well and is on the right track in terms of working strategies.
+The participative management style ensures that each employee understands his role and works on the project well.
+He makes them understand how each role played by each employee will bring efficiency and success to the project.
+Here the manager encourages constant questioning and feedback from his co-workers.
+Participative management styles ensure that each employee understands his work well and is on the right track regarding working strategies.
 He provides constant guidelines and assistance where and whenever required.
-The best example of these types of management styles can be seen in the JFMs.
-Or the Joint Forest Management Committees, participative management styles the executive body and the general body members or the community people work together to protect the forest and its resources.
+The best example of these management style types is in the JFMs.
+Or the Joint Forest Management Committees, participative management styles, the executive body, and the general body members or the community people work together to protect the forest and its resources.

 9. Team Work

 This style encourages the employees and co-workers to pool their knowledge and experience to expedite the project’s work efficiently.
 It believes in teamwork and coordination building.
 It encourages solid communication between its team members and the higher-ups.
 This style emphasizes crisp, efficient presentation; and documentation.
-Here the manager appreciates and rewards the team spirit and efforts of his employees to encourage motivation among his team members.
-This type of management style can be a very efficient hospital setting, where each member has specific duties and responsibilities towards their clients.
+Here the manager appreciates and rewards his employees’ team spirit and efforts to encourage motivation among his team members.
+This management style can be a very efficient hospital setting, where each member has specific duties and responsibilities towards their clients.

 10. Asian Paternalistic

-In this style, decisions are taken keeping in mind the benefits of the organization, its employees, along the benefits of the manager himself.
-Communication is downwards, and this style is based on group harmony.
+In this style, decisions happen considering the benefits of the organization, its employees, and the benefits of the manager himself.
+Communication is downward, and this style is based on group harmony.
 This management style demands loyalty and hard work from its employees.
-The ultimate decision-maker is the manager who keeps into account the benefits he reaps; along with the benefits of the subordinates.
-Here the decisions are based on the understanding of what is good for the organization, staff, and its consumers or clients.
-One of the drawbacks of this system is that the employees get dependent on the higher-ups when decision-making issues are addressed.
+The ultimate decision-maker is the manager who keeps into account the benefits he reaps, along with the benefits of the subordinates.
+Here the decisions are based on understanding what is good for the organization, staff, and its consumers or clients.
+One of the drawbacks of this system is that the employees depend on the higher-ups when addressing decision-making issues.
 They lack creativity and initiative-taking ability.
-Such types of management styles are widely used in the oil and gas industries.
-Here the employees work at high-risk factors, therefore all their needs are taken care of by the company, for example, their accommodation, food, insurance medical facilities, and so on.
+Such management styles have wide usage in the oil and gas industries.
+Here the employees work at high-risk factors.
+Therefore, the company takes care of all their needs, for example, their accommodation, food, insurance, medical facilities, and so on.

-Each type of these has its own advantages and disadvantages.
-Management professionals use a combination of styles, depending on the situation; to fulfill their goals and objectives.
+Each type of these has its advantages and disadvantages.
+Depending on the situation, management professionals use a combination of styles to fulfill their goals and objectives.
 Apart from these management styles, they use other management strategies in accordance with the needs of the organization and its work.
 Other management strategies used by professionals are:

 - Management by coaching and development